UKHO/erp-facade/README.md

 * Each event will contain all of the applicable ‘releasability set’ or batch of ENCs that should be processed.
 There is no need to cache events until others have arrived.

 * Extraction of the relevant information.
 Some event content is not relevant to SAP.
-See the of API call data elements expected at Annex 1.4 vs the sample event in Annex 1.3.1

 * Translation of the relevant event contents for each releasability set into the required SAP Inbound batch ordering structure.
 This order allows SAP to amend its master data tables in the correct order, which is generally Cell changes, followed by Unit changes, followed by associations between Cells and Units.

 * Lookup of some values to find a code required for SAP.
-For example, "unitType": "AVCS Folio Transit" = “10”, see Annex 1.8 for examples.
+For example, "unitType": "AVCS Folio Transit" = “10”.

 * Recording of the Inbound Trace ID on the *enccontentpublished* event for each intended SAP Inbound communication batch.